tradingstrategy-ai/docs/source/programming/market-data/good-trading-pairs.rst

 Good and easy DeFi trading pairs are once with long history, robust organisation backing up the token, good price data and deep liquidity.

-Here is a short list of good trading pairs wiht a long history to start.
+Here is a short list of some hand picked trading pairs with some history to start analyse.

 Polygon
 ~~~~~~~